 Fairbank said natural snow can only enhance conditions on the slopes.

 "It’s nice to get 1 to 3 inches, not only psychologically, but the skiing surface is much better with the real thing," he said.

-Meanwhile, a more potent, messy winter storm could take aim at the Berkshires for the second
+Meanwhile, a more potent, messy winter storm could take aim at the Berkshires for the second half of Christmas week.

 As of Sunday night, the outlook called for snow to develop Wednesday afternoon, likely mixing with sleet and freezing rain, as temperatures slowly rise to at or slightly above freezing overnight.

 Furgis said he expects the bulk of the precipitation to fall by midday Thursday, with lingering rain and snow showers into Friday as temperatures turn colder heading into the final weekend of 2012.